annakozakkk/LaboratorniJava/README.md

 # 1LaboratornaJava
-the program displays objects of the bicycle class on the screen.
+the program displays objects of the Bicycle class on the screen.